YetAnotherNerd/whatlastgenre/README.md

 * Feature Overview
   * Gets genre tags for artists and albums from music sites and finds the most eligible ones by merging, splitting, filtering and scoring them.
-    * Heavy filtering of crappy tags to not need a whitelist
     * Merges similar tags in different writings to ensure consistent names, eg.
     DnB, D&B, Drum and Bass -> Drum & Bass;
     Alt., Altern, Alterneitif -> Alternative
     * Splits tags in various applicable ways, eg.
     Jazz/Funk&Rock -> Jazz, Funk, Rock; Alternative Rock -> Alternative, Rock
-    * Filters by personal preferences with preset and custom filters
+    * Filters crappy tags to not need a whitelist
     * Scores tags while taking personal preferences into account
   * Caches all data received from music sites to make reruns super fast
   * Makes use of MusicBrainz IDs when possible
   * Optional: gets release type (Album, EP, Anthology, ...) (from What)
   * Optional: gets MusicBrainz IDs
-  * Interactive mode (it's not guessing wrong data)
+  * Interactive mode for selecting right MBID / Release on ambiguous results
   * Dry-mode for safe testing